-- The traditional beta risk factors can be accessed easily through passive funds and ETFs - The "harvesting" of alternative risk premia factors can be complex and require use of derivatives, short positions and specialised banking products - Liquidity Liquidity is adequate to good given that the building blocks typically used have good underlying liquidity. - Cost Depends on the nature of the risk factor.
-Additional costs if allocation between risk factors is outsourced.
-Bid-offer spreads require careful assessment
+- The traditional beta risk factors can be accessed easily through passive funds and ETFs - The "harvesting" of alternative risk premia factors can be complex and require use of derivatives, short positions and specialised banking products - Liquidity Liquidity is adequate to good given that the building blocks typically used have good underlying liquidity.
+And frequently accessed through funds. - Cost Depends on the nature of the risk factor.
+Often implemented by specialist management teams and hence can be expensive.